anthonypaulsullivan/Space_Hackers_Must_Die/README.md

 You'll need to use a couple of real world resources to solve this puzzle, one you've almost definetly used before and one that most real hackers use often.

-It's not quit finished.
+It's not quite finished.
 I still need to figure out how to create the "super secret password" And do a few more cosmetic upgrades.

 Antomatron